ViviNeuro/Deep-Learning-Portfolio/Malaria/Report.md

 ## Model Development

-We developed and experimented with five different models to evaluate their effectiveness in malaria detection.
+We developed and experimented with five different models to evaluate their effectiveness in malaria detection.<br><br>

-#### 1. CNN Base Model
+### **CNN Base Model**

-Our initial approach utilized a convolutional neural network (CNN) architecture consisting of three convolutional layers, along with max pooling and dropout mechanisms.
+Our initial approach utilized a convolutional neural network (CNN) architecture consisting of three convolutional layers, along with max pooling and dropout mechanisms.<br>

 **Convolutional Layers**